 During the forbearance period, the servicer can't add fees or penalties to your account, or charge interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.

-With a deed in lieu of foreclosure, the borrower trades the home's deed to HUD in exchange for a release from all obligations under the mortgage.
+Or you might qualify for a "deed in lieu of foreclosure."
+With this option, the borrower trades the home's deed to HUD in exchange for a release from all obligations under the mortgage.
 Like with a pre-foreclosure sale, the lender can't get a deficiency judgment after a deed in lieu.

 Probably the easiest way to find out what kind of loan you have is to call your loan servicer.